immutant/lein-immutant/README.md

 * `lein immutant install [version [install-dir]]` - downloads and installs Immutant for you.
-By default, it will download the *slim* distribution of the latest incremental build and put it in `~/.lein/immutant/releases/`.
-You can override the version (which must be an incremental build number from http://immutant.org/builds/ or a released version) and the install directory.
+By default, it will download the *slim* distribution of the latest versioned release and put it in `~/.lein/immutant/releases/`.
+You can override the version (which must be an incremental build number from http://immutant.org/builds/, a released version, or :latest for the most recent incremental build) and the install directory.
 Wherever it gets installed, the most recently installed version will be linked from `~/.lein/immutant/current`.
 If this link is present (and points to a valid Immutant install), you won't need to set `$IMMUTANT_HOME`.
 You can have it install the *full* distribution by passing it the `--full` flag.

 * `lein immutant overlay [feature-set [version]]` - downloads and overlays a feature set onto the currenty installed Immutant.
-If it can't find an Immutant install (either via the `current` link or `$IMMUTANT_HOME`), it will download and install the latest incremental build first.
+If it can't find an Immutant install (either via the `current` link or `$IMMUTANT_HOME`), it will download and install the latest versioned release first.
 Currently, the only supported feature set is 'torquebox'.
 The version defaults to the latest incremental, but can also be any recent build number from http://torquebox.org/2x/builds/.